TsarSPb/devops-school-git/Homework05_K8s/task_3/readme.md

 ## NFS share
 * Optional.
 Raise an nfs share on a remote machine.
 Create a pv using this share, create a pvc for it, create a deployment.
 Save data to the share, delete the deployment, delete the pv/pvc, check that the data is safe.

-This one is optional will probably do it later if time permits
+This one is optional, will probably do it later if time permits

 # Quick recap / snippets
 ## Creating